7kylor/attn-knn-release/README.md

 ## Key Findings

-### 1. Test-Time Augmentation is Critical
+### 1. Test-Time Augmentation is the Real Contribution

-TTA provides the largest improvements:
+TTA provides meaningful improvements:

-- 78% reduction in ECE (calibration)
+- 67% reduction in ECE (calibration)
-- 53% reduction in NLL
+- 58% reduction in NLL
-- Marginal accuracy improvement
+- This works with ANY kNN method, not specific to attention

-### 2. Attention vs Distance Weighting
+### 2. Attention Does NOT Beat Baselines

-Attention and distance-weighted kNN perform similarly.
-Attention provides slight calibration advantages when combined with TTA.
+- Attention: 91.55% vs Uniform: 91.53% (+0.02%)
+- This difference is within noise margin
+- Distance-weighted kNN is simpler and equally effective

+### 3. Attention is LESS Robust to Noise

+- Uniform kNN at 30% noise: 0.04% accuracy drop
+- Attn-KNN at 30% noise: 1.05% accuracy drop
+- This INVALIDATES the robustness claim

-### 3. k Parameter Robustness
+### 4. k Parameter Robustness

 - Accuracy stable across k in [1, 50]
-- NLL decreases with k (validates theory)
 - Optimal k is 10-20 for CIFAR-10

-### 4. Noise Robustness

-All kNN methods maintain accuracy under 30% label noise.
-This is inherent to kNN, not unique to attention.

 ---